Advanced SIBO Protocol Pack

 A SIBO protocol is quite involved and takes active effort on your part.

-To help you achieve optimal gut heath, we must focus on two main goals:
+To help you achieve optimal gut health, we must focus on two main goals:

 1. The first step is a dietary change, you must stop feeding the bad bacteria.
 I will instruct you to follow a specific version of the low FODMAP diet for a minimum of two weeks, followed by a specific anti-inflammatory diet.